bigbelly-nj/alx-system_engineering-devops/0x00-shell_basics/README.md

 checks the file type of the iamafile
 13. We are symbols and inherit symbols for creating a symboic link between two files
+14. Copy HTML files
+script that copies all the html files from the working directory to parent working directory without duplicates